Laaroyussuf/Titanic_survival/README.md

 For each in the test set, the model has to predict a 0 or 1 value for the variable.
 Where 0 means the passenger did not survive, while 1 means he/she survived.

+## About the data provided
+The data is divided into two; train and test data.
+The train data has a label for training purpose while the test data has no label, the goal is to predict the correct class (0 'survived' or 1 'not survived') for the test set.

 ## The attributes in the data provided have the following meaning:
  **- Survived:** that's the target, 0 means the passenger did not survive, while 1 means he/she survived.